ansible/ansible/docs/docsite/rst/galaxy/user_guide/installing_roles.rst

 Installing a specific version of a role
 ---------------------------------------

+When the Galaxy server imports a role, it imports any git tags matching the Semantic Version format as versions.
+In turn, you can download a specific version of a role by specifying one of the imported tags.

+To see the available versions for a role:

+#.
+Locate the role on the Galaxy search page.
+#.
+Click on the name to view more details, including the available versions.

+You can also navigate directly to the role using the /<namespace>/<role name>.
+For example, to view the role geerlingguy.apache, go to `<https://galaxy.ansible.com/geerlingguy/apache>`_.

-You can install a specific version of a role from Galaxy by appending a comma and the value of a GitHub release tag.
+To install a specific version of a role from Galaxy, append a comma and the value of a GitHub release tag.
 For example:

 .. code-block:: bash

    $ ansible-galaxy install geerlingguy.apache,v1.0.0

-It's also possible to point directly to the git repository and specify a branch name or commit hash as the version.
+It is also possible to point directly to the git repository and specify a branch name or commit hash as the version.
 For example, the following will install a specific commit:

 .. code-block:: bash

    $ ansible-galaxy install git+https://github.com/geerlingguy/ansible-role-apache.git,0b7cd353c0250e87a26e0499e59e7fd265cc2f25

 Installing multiple roles from a file
 -------------------------------------

-Beginning with Ansible 1.8 it is possible to install multiple roles by including the roles in a *requirements.yml* file.
+You can install multiple roles by including the roles in a :file:`requirements.yml` file.
 The format of the file is YAML, and the file extension must be either *.yml* or *.yaml*.

-Use the following command to install roles included in *requirements.yml*:
+Use the following command to install roles included in :file:`requirements.yml:`

 .. code-block:: bash